tubearchivist/tubearchivist/README.md

 ## Known limitations
-- Video files created by Tube Archivist need to be **mp4** video files for best browser compatibility.
+- Video files created by Tube Archivist need to be playable in your browser of choice.
+Not every codec is compatible with every browser and might require some testing with format selection.
 - Every limitation of **yt-dlp** will also be present in Tube Archivist.
 If **yt-dlp** can't download or extract a video for any reason, Tube Archivist won't be able to either.
 - For now this is meant to be run in a trusted network environment.
 Not everything is properly authenticated.
 - There is currently no flexibility in naming of the media files.